missytracy/NLP/README.md

 # NLP

-Small-scale projects to further explore NLP techniques.
+Small-scale projects to further explore NLP techniques...a work in progress.